craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Heritages/Elven Specifics.md

 Elves are considered young at thirty or below and reach adulthood after completing their first step in the Walk - this being their first major achievement - typically around one hundred (meaning that most elves alive are still considered children!).
 Most elves take their [[#Final Walk]] at around 300.

 ### Final Walk
-Elves can live forever, if they so desire, but many elves feel a calling that is culturally known as the Final Walk.
-Historically, this path leads east.
+"True" Elves can live forever, if they so desire, but almost all elves succumb to the calling that is culturally known as the Final Walk.
+Historically, this path leads north out of [[Central Alaturmen]], and the elves that follow this path leave through the [[Actstow Hills]].

-Some rumor that these elves who make the walk return to their ancestors and meet their heirs at the end of time - few believe this to be true.
+Some rumor that these elves who complete their Walk gather with their ancestors and heirs at the end of time.
+This is a non-elven rumor, none who Walk know what they are being called to.

-### Subspecies
+## Subspecies
 Much like their progenitors, the elves of Alaturmen are sub-categorized by the seasons of the year.

 #### Spring Elves